magic-wormhole/magic-wormhole/docs/api.md

   "opulent-prowler"}` (note the lack of a trailing hyphen, because the wordlist is expecting a code of length two).
 If the wordlist is not yet known, this returns an empty set.
-All return values will `.startwith(prefix)`.
+All return values will `.startswith(prefix)`.
 The frontend is responsible for sorting the results before display.
 * `h.choose_words(words)`: call this when the user is finished typing in the code.
 It does not return anything, but will cause the Wormhole's